edbennett/benchmark-talk/slides/hirep.md

 * Instead, generate code for the specific $N$ and $M$ under study
 * Perform group theoretical calculations in C++
 * Do dirty work of string manipulation and gluing files together in Perl
-* Use macros to ensure inlining even in deep nests

 -